 How different the form of John Armstrong from that of the highly accomplished colonel.
 Reader, if thou art a girl still in thy teens, be careful how you cherish beau ideals in your heart.
-Your hopes can never be realized, your aspirations never satisfied Be rational, and view the world just as it of Aunt Tabitha.
+Your hopes can never be realized, your aspirations never satisfied.
+Be rational, and view the world just as it of Aunt Tabitha.
 She often declared to my feelings were closely bordering on that is.
-Thousands of girls of amiable dispotender passion, I might have felt towards sitions-brilliant imaginations - excellent him as a father; but I will not attempt hearts, and fine intellects; have been made a description of my emotions.
-The task unhappy, and sometimes miserable and deis more than I can accomplish in this part graded by gazing too fondly upon fancyof my narrative.
-In some subsequent pages formed images which are never to be found some light may be thrown upon the sub- among the sober realities of life.
-Be cauject.
-He went away and I never expected tious not to remember such dazzling and
+Thousands of girls of amiable dispo tender passion, I might have felt towards sitions-brilliant imaginations - excellent him as a father; but I will not attempt hearts, and fine intellects; have been made a description of my emotions.
+The task unhappy, and sometimes miserable and degraded by gazing too fondly upon fancyformed images which are never to be found among the sober realities of life.
+Be cautious not to remember such dazzling and